-Ms Desmond oversees the recruitment and selection of the dental team and approves all staff appointments.
-Discussion with Ms Desmond confirmed that she had a clear understanding of the legislation and best practice guidance.
+Discussion with Ms Lyle confirmed that she had a clear understanding of the legislation and best practice guidance.

-A review of the staff register evidenced that two new staff had been recruited since the previous inspection.
-A review of two personnel files of newly recruited staff evidenced that relevant recruitment records had been sought; reviewed and stored as required.
+A review of the staff register evidenced that a number of new staff had been recruited since the previous inspection.
+A review of a sample of personnel files of newly recruited staff evidenced that relevant recruitment records had been sought; reviewed and stored as required.